Spanish–American War: Cuban struggle for independence

-The first serious bid for Cuban independence, the Ten Years' War, erupted in 1868 and was subdued by the authorities a decade later.
+The first serious bid for Cuban independence was the Ten Years' War, which erupted in 1868 and was subdued by the authorities a decade later.
 Neither the fighting nor the reforms in the Pact of Zanjón (February 1878) quelled the desire of some revolutionaries for wider autonomy and, ultimately, independence.
 One such revolutionary, José Martí, continued to promote Cuban financial and political freedom in exile.
 In early 1895, after years of organizing, Martí launched a three-pronged invasion of the island.

 The plan called for one group from Santo Domingo in the Dominican Republic led by Máximo Gómez, one group from Costa Rica led by Antonio Maceo Grajales, and another from the United States (preemptively thwarted by U.S. officials in Florida) to land in different places on the island and provoke an uprising.
 While their call for revolution, the grito de Baire, was successful, the result was not the grand show of force Martí had expected.
 With a quick victory effectively lost, the revolutionaries settled in to fight a protracted guerrilla campaign.

 Antonio Cánovas del Castillo, the architect of Spain's Restoration constitution and the prime minister at the time, ordered General Arsenio Martínez-Campos, a distinguished veteran of the war against the previous uprising in Cuba, to quell the revolt.
 Campos's reluctance to accept his new assignment and his method of containing the revolt to the province of Oriente earned him criticism in the Spanish press.

 The mounting pressure forced Cánovas to replace General Campos with General Valeriano Weyler, a soldier who had experience in quelling rebellions in overseas provinces and the Spanish metropole.
 Weyler deprived the insurgency of weaponry, supplies, and assistance by ordering the residents of some Cuban districts to move to reconcentration areas near the military headquarters.
 This strategy was effective in slowing the spread of rebellion.
 In the United States, this fueled the fire of anti-Spanish propaganda.
-In a political speech President William McKinley used this to ram Spanish actions against armed rebels.
+In a political speech, President William McKinley used this to ram Spanish actions against armed rebels.
 He even said this "was not civilized warfare" but "extermination".